Michael J. Fuchs

-Michael J. Fuchs (pronounced "Fewks") (born New York City, U.S., 9 March 1946) is an American executive producer for premium cable television network HBO.
+Michael J. Fuchs (pronounced "Fewks") (born March 9, 1946) is an American executive producer for premium cable television network HBO.

 Career

-Fuchs is the son of Charles Fuchs a real estate executive.
+Fuchs is the son of Charles Fuchs, a real estate executive.
 He was educated at Union College in Schenectady, New York, where he obtained a B.A. in political science in 1967, and a J.D. degree at New York University in 1971.

 After gaining experience in entertainment law, Fuchs joined HBO and became active in sports TV production.
 Fuchs held various senior positions by the early 1980s and was chief executive officer and chairman of the board in 1984.

-Then in May 1995 he became vice president of Time Warner and then chairman and CEO of the Warner Music Group.
-However, due to his extensive changes during his position as chairman which saw the dismissals of several important executives at the company, he was fired by Time Warner chairman Gerald Levin, leaving the company with a reported US$60 million severance package.